ProjectPythia/pythia-foundations/foundations/github/github-issues.md

 ## Overview:

-1. What are Issues and Discussions?
+1. What are issues and discussions?
-1. Examine an existing Issue
+1. Examine an existing issue
-1. Examine an existing Discussion
+1. Examine an existing discussion

 ## Prerequisites